IamGiel/flutter-nn/README.md

-# flutter_explore
+# Nueral Network, Tensorflow and Flutter

-A new Flutter project.
+Identify an Item with Nueral Network, Tensorflow and Flutter.

 ## Getting Started